 The results of any year’s testing are utterly predictable.
 Most pass, but many kids who can barely string together a sentence also pass, while some truly excellent students, kids far above their peers in intellect and ability, genuinely excellent writers, fail.

-Consider too that many students pass the 10thgrade English test, but cannot pass the 9thgrade test, which theoretically should be easier.
+Consider too that many students pass the 10th grade English test, but cannot pass the 9thgrade test, which theoretically should be easier.
 In reality, passing such tests, for many students, is a dice roll.
+If they get the right kinds of questions and prompts, they’ll pass.
+If not, they fail.
+There are multiple versions of any test, so which one they get is just dumb luck—or not.

 Mandatory, high-stakes tests are massively expensive and contribute to the inexorable expansion of useless and intrusive government.
 Parents, students and teacher see them for what they are, so states withhold grade promotion and high school graduation to force them to pretend to see their value.
 For teachers, administrators and school districts, failing to demonstrate sufficient deference to their educratic betters can result in losing a career, or having the state take over a school district.
 Imagine the improvement that would cause.

-And because administrators don’t want to be surprised, they impose “benchmark” tests on teachers and students so that they can hopefully know whether students are improving in their ability to take the MHSTs, and will not cost them their jobs when test-taking time comes around.
+And because administrators don’t want to be surprised, they impose “benchmark” tests on teachers and students so they can hopefully know whether students are improving in their ability to take the MHSTs, and won’t lose their jobs when test-taking time comes around.
 Unfortunately, this process usually costs a minimum of 10-20 class days a year to prepare for and take benchmark tests, and the results are even less useful than the results of the MHSTs because kids know they don’t matter.

 Why are the results less useful?
 MHSTs usually are not given until April/May.
 Benchmark tests are given throughout the year.
 Unless kids are drilled throughout the year, they’ll be tested before they’re taught how to take the tests.
 The results cannot possibly give accurate forecasts about how the kids will do on the MHSTs, yet substantial time is wasted giving them anyway because they produce data, and more and more, data is all that matters to educrats, not learning, not good teaching and not the welfare of children.